๐ Using Fab Marketplace Assets

 What source provides free photogrammetry assets for Unreal Engine users?

-Correct answer: C โ Quixel Megascans, accessed through Quixel Bridge, provides thousands of free photogrammetry assets (3D scans, surfaces, vegetation) for Unreal Engine users.
+Correct answer: C โ Quixel Megascans provides thousands of free photogrammetry assets (3D scans, surfaces, vegetation).
+Since 2024 it lives on Fab, where you add it like any other asset.

 Question 6